savolekovic/cijene-me-backend/README.md

-# Store Brands API
+# Cijene.me API

-A FastAPI application for managing store brands with CRUD operations.
+A FastAPI application for managing store brands, locations, products and prices.

 ## Prerequisites